sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-06-albania-alpeta.md

 When we turned in very late, all kids were asleep sprawled out on their beds...hopefully, already asleep for a few hours.

 In the garden area, where we hung out a lot, the kids found a toad that not only hopped, but walked like a lizard at times.
-So werid.
+So weird.

 ![Alt text](/images/travel/PXL_20230810_082903121.jpg)